bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-05-21-quiet-girl.md

 And so they dress her up in a plaid shirt and too-long jeans, with Eibhlín (Carrie Crowley) orienting her in her new home through instant maternal affection.
 This is a house without secrets, she tells her, though Seán’s initial standoffishness – and the child’s wallpaper in Cáit’s new room – suggest they’re living with more than one.

 Through a shimmering near-montage of moments – onion-chopping, hair-brushing, trips to a spring well, slow-mo runs through an arch of trees – we watch Cáit move organically from awkward interloper to daughter figure.
 At times, the crisp shots and liquidy use of light can feel close to a Kerrygold ad, but the film’s sharp emotional intelligence stops it tipping into the realm of commercial sentimentality.
 This is seen in Cáit’s wretched encounter with a busybody neighbour, who dishes out more questions about the Cinnsealachs than nettles have stings.
 Her nosy, venomous chatter lets out that household secret.
 But instead of shattering the foundation they’ve built, honesty gives way to a greater connection between Seán and Cáit.
 ‘You don’t have to say anything,’ he tells her in the light of a pearly moon.
 ‘Many’s the person that missed the opportunity to say nothing, and lost much because of it.’
-By the end, Cáit chooses _ciúnas_ not out of fear, but because she has found a new sense of self – someone who understands all that can be gained in the simplicity of silence.
+By the end, Cáit chooses _ciúnas_ not out of fear, but because she has found a new sense of self – someone who understands all that can be gained in the simplicity of silence.<br>

-**Katie McCabe, bfi.org.uk, 13 May 2022**
+**Katie McCabe, bfi.org.uk, 13 May 2022**<br>

-**THE QUIET GIRL (AN CAILÍN CIÚIN)**
+**THE QUIET GIRL (AN CAILÍN CIÚIN)**<br>
 _Directed by_: Colm Bairead
 _©_: Inscéal
 _Production Company_: Inscéal
 _Logo_: Cine4
 _Presented by_: Fís Éireann/Screen Ireland, TG4,
 Údarás Craolacháin na hÉireann
 _Executive Producer for Fís Éireann/Screen Ireland_: Dearbhla Regan
 _Executive Producer for TG4_: Máire Ní Chonláin